What are ingrown nails?

-Do not break or "pop" the blister; the skin covering the blister helps protect it from infection.
-Gently wash the area with mild soap and water or a cleansing towelette, and then apply antibacterial cream to the blister.
+Do not break or "pop" the blister—the skin covering the blister helps protect it from infection.
+Gently wash the area with mild soap and water or a cleansing towelette, and then apply an antibacterial cream to the blister.
 Cover it with gauze, and secure it with hypoallergenic tape to help protect the skin and prevent infection.
 Change the dressing at least once a day, and wear different shoes until the blister heals.

 What are plantar warts?

 Plantar warts look like calluses on the ball of the foot or heel.
 They may appear to have small pinholes or tiny black spots in the center.
 They are usually painful and may develop as a single wart or in clusters.

 Plantar warts are caused by a viral skin infection that occurs on the outer layer of skin on the soles of the feet.

 - Because it is unknown how the wart virus is transmitted, it is best to avoid direct contact with warts from another person or from one part of your body to another.

 How can plantar warts be treated?

 Do not use over-the-counter medications to dissolve the wart.
 If you are not sure if you have a plantar wart or a callus, let your doctor decide.